MartinJohns/PostCompile/README.md

 Future development
 ------------------

-This is a very early version, but it works as intended. __Comments, bug reports, ideas or just any form of contribution is highly welcomed!__
+This is an early version, but it works as intended. __Comments, bug reports, ideas or just any form of contribution is highly welcomed!__